The Professional Negligence Law Review: Austria

 A peculiarity of the Austrian medical system is that treatment costs are generally borne by the social security carriers.
 Accordingly, in malpractice cases patients will generally claim only compensation for pain and suffering as well as increased costs and loss of income.
 Social security carriers can, however, seek recourse from the medical practitioner for treatment costs in certain situations.

-The main bases for medical liability are treatment errors (malpractice) and information errors: Malpractice is a violation of the treatment contract between the physician and the patient.
+The main bases for medical liability are treatment errors (malpractice) and information errors: malpractice is a violation of the treatment contract between the physician and the patient.
 A physician does not have to carry out every single treatment successfully6 but has to act lege artis.
 The standard of care of the practitioner is increased and objectified in line with Section 1299 of the Civil Code (see Section I.i).
-Classic examples for malpractice are damages because of wrongful drug prescription, major mistakes in surgery or damage caused by infections from lack of hygiene during treatment.
+Classic examples of malpractice are damage resulting from wrongful drug prescription, major mistakes in surgery or damage caused by infections through lack of hygiene during treatment.

 Medical practitioners can also be held liable if they fail to properly inform patients about the proposed treatment.8 A patient can only give consent effectively if he or she has been sufficiently informed about the significance of the planned medical intervention and its possible consequences.9 Since without effective consent any violation of the physical integrity of a patient in the course of the treatment is unlawful, failure to obtain sufficient consent can entail criminal liability.
 There is a large body of case law on failure to duly inform patients of risks and treatment alternatives.

 There are a number of fora for patients to seek redress, before turning to courts to resolve their disputes.
-The injured parties can turn to Patientenanwaltschaften (patient advocates) in special complaints offices.
+The injured parties can turn to patient advocates10 in special complaints offices.
 In line with Section 11e of the Hospitals and Health Institutions Act, there are independent patient representatives in each province.
 Their main duty is to provide a preliminary clarification of complaints.